-Targets Responses Outcomes Making it happen Responsibilities and partnerships Timing By 2025, there will be at least 50 Resilient Organisations in the City of Ryde.
-By 2022, there will be a petwork Measure and monitor resilience, and evaluate progress against goals and targets in Resilience Plan.
+Targets Responses Outcomes Making it happen and partnerships Timing By 2025, there will be at least 50 Resilient Organisations in the City of Ryde.
+Measure and monitor resilience, and evaluate progress against goals and targets in Resilience Plan.
 Results from monitoring and evaluation of this Resilience Plan are publicly available.
 Establish a monitoring and evaluation program with an efficient ongoing online reporting mechanism.
-Environment (lead group) and Corporate Governance team 2020 and ongoing By 2022, there will be a network of resilience- ready SMEs.
+Environment (lead group) and Corporate Governance team 2020 onwards By 2022, there will be a network of resilience- ready SMEs.
 Develop and implement digital tools and other mechanisms for participatory and collaborative governance.
-The community and key local stakeholder groups (including vulnerable, culturally and linguistically diverse (CALD) communities, people living with disabilities and the elderly) are included in decision- making based on opportunities on face-to-face and digital platforms.
+The community and key local stakeholder groups (including vulnerable, culturally and linguistically diverse (CALD) communities, people living with disabilities and the elderly) are included in decision-making based on opportunities on faceto-face and digital platforms.
 Facilitate participation including potential expansion of Council committee roles and online community contributions.
 Corporate Governance (lead group) with Communications, Environment teams 2020-2022